 But isn’t this a kind of similar situation again?
 Some people are now gone, and you have new blood in the band.
 There have been many changes during the past few years, so isn’t this such a similar situation when Accept returned after a long break and with a new lineup in 2010?

 Wolf Hoffmann: I don’t think it really felt– I mean, to me, it didn’t feel like we were starting from scratch.
 Yes, we had some new people in the band, and yes, Peter left the band because he was my main songwriting partner.
 But somehow, it still felt like there was a certain continuity there because we worked with Andy Sneap, and Mark Tornillo was on board, and a lot of the other guys were still the same.
 And it almost felt like there’s more weight on my shoulders now because I don’t really have somebody to work with, I suppose.
 In a way, it was a lot of me to come up with all the songs.
 Do you know what I mean?
 But it still didn’t feel quite like BLOOD OF THE NATIONS where everything, we didn’t have a label; we didn’t have a deal, we had nothing.
 It was just us against the world, and you know what I mean.
 Now, we have a machine that’s in place, and we know we’ve got fans waiting for the new album, and so it’s still not quite the same, but I know what you mean.
-Again, we were in a situation where we kind of had to prove something, and in this case, I had to prove that I can write all these songs without Peter Baltes.
+Again, we were in a situation where we kind of had to prove something, and in this case, I had to prove that I could write all these songs without Peter Baltes.
 But luckily, I found a new guy in the band who was really good at contributing ideas, and that’s Martin Motnik.
 Two or three songs are from him, and a bunch of other ideas for the other song.
-So, he was really involved in quite a few songs, which has helped a lot because it’s never fun if you have to do everything yourself if you know what I mean.
+So, he was really involved in quite a few songs, which has helped a lot because it’s never fun if you have to do everything yourself, if you know what I mean.
 I tried to make this album as much of a group effort as possible.

 THREE GUITAR PLAYERS IN THE BAND

 Wolf Hoffmann: Yeah.
-I mean, especially since we now have Phil Shouse on board as a second lead guitar player, so to say, I wanted to really use that on the new album.
-So, we made sure that he’s actually playing quite a few parts, and we also have a lot of twin solos where we both play.
+I mean, especially since we now have Phil Shouse on board as a second lead guitar player, so to say, I wanted to use that on the new album.
+So, we made sure that he’s playing quite a few parts, and we also have a lot of twin solos where we both play.
 There are quite a few songs where we sort of share solo duties going back and forth much more than on the last album because I figured now that we have three guitar players, we might as well make use of it.
 And I’m quite looking forward to playing these songs live because it gives you the chance to do stuff that you normally cannot do with three guitar players.
 You can actually play overdub parts that you normally just leave for the album.
-Now with three guitar players, two can play the rhythm, and one guy can only play little candy stuff on top, if you know what I mean.
+Now with three guitar players, two can play the rhythm, and one can only play little candy stuff on top, if you know what I mean.

 So how much did you use this three-guitar advantage in your mind when you wrote these new songs?